shuailab/personal/book.md

 - Suitable for introductory data analytics courses.
 - Emphasize storytelling and holistic understanding
 	* to build trust and transparency for trustworthy data science and AI applications
-	* to train a diverse workforce but all understand data science and AI tools
+	* to train a diverse workforce who all understand data science and AI tools
 - Build confidence by rigorous training and simple learning strategies
 	* Many small datasets to guide students to work out pencil solutions and compare with established R/Python packages.
 - Free online version [here](http://dataanalyticsbook.info/).